Browsed by

 “Grace and peace to you from God our Father and the Lord Jesus Christ.”
 (Philippians 1:2) God and Jesus are separate and distinct.
 The holy Spirit, since it is not a person, does not give greetings.
 Neither does the Trinity, since it doesn’t exist.

 “God can testify how I long for all of you with the affection of Christ Jesus.”
-(Philippians 1:8) God and Jesus are spoken of as separate and distinct.
+(Philippians 1:8) God and Jesus are spoken of as separate and distinct individuals.

 “Filled with the fruit of righteousness that comes through Jesus Christ – to the glory and praise of God.”
 (Philippians 1:11) Fruitage from God flows through Jesus and brings glory and praise to God.

 “Have this attitude in yourselves which was also in Christ Jesus, who although he existed in the form of God, did not regard equality with God a thing to be grasped.”
-(Philippians 2:5-6 NASB) Someone who already has something does not need to ‘grasp’ for it.
+(Philippians 2:5-6 NASB) Being,”in the form of God”, means that Jesus is not God!
+Someone who already has something does not have to ‘grasp’ for it.
 Jesus would not even think about trying to be equal to God.
 Christians are to have the same attitude of humility.
-Obviously, Jesus is separate from and inferior to God.
+Obviously, Jesus is separate from, and inferior to, God.

 “He humbled Himself by becoming obedient to the point of death, even death on a cross.
 For this reason also, God highly exalted him.”
 (Philippians 2:8-9 NASB) Jesus’ obedience bespeaks of his submission to his Father.
 His death means he is not God, and not eternal, since he was not in existence while he was dead.
 The makes clear that “Yahweh . . .
 God . . . never dies” (Habakkuk 1:12 NJB).
 God, the superior one, highly exalted Jesus, not the other way around.